Security

 Assign

-• User-level assign permissions: When creating records, users can only assign the record to themselves (OwningUserId).
-If this field is not set, it defaults to the user creating the record.
+• No assign permissions: Users can only assign records to themselves.
+If no owning fields are set, OwningUserId defaults to the user creating the record.

-• Team-level assign permissions: Users can assign the OwningUserId to themselves or any user in the teams they belong to.
+• Team-level assign permissions: Users can assign the OwningUserId or any [OwningUser] field to any user in the system.
 Additionally, they can set the OwningTeamId to any of the teams they are a member of.

-• System-level assign permissions: Users can assign the record to any user (OwningUserId) or team (OwningTeamId) in the system.
+• System-level assign permissions: Users can assign the record to any user (OwningUserId, [OwningUser] fields) or team (OwningTeamId) in the system.

 Import & Export